aren-01/structure-dataproject/README.md

 3. On the GitHub Actions menu, start the continuous development manually.

-Finally, Terraform will issue the global S3 address.
+Finally, Terraform will output the S3 website URL.
 After clicking on the link, you can start typing unstructured information.
 When you click on the “Structure It!” button, the web UI will display the results and save the table into DynamoDB.
 Enjoy structuring your complicated data!

 Please note that all the deployment process is automated.
 You do not need to manually insert the Lambda code or change the API path on the index file.
-This app also opens a Terraform State Bucket in S3 to track the changes.
+This app also provisions an S3 bucket to store the remote Terraform state.

 ## Screenshots
 <img src="images/media/img1.png" />